microsoft/autogen/website/docs/autogen-studio/getting-started.md

 Some of the capabilities supported by the app frontend include the following:

 - [x] Build / Configure agents (currently supports two agent workflows based on `UserProxyAgent` and `AssistantAgent`), modify their configuration (e.g. skills, temperature, model, agent system message, model etc) and compose them into workflows.
-- [x] Chat with agent works and specify tasks.
+- [x] Chat with agent workflows and specify tasks.
 - [x] View agent messages and output files in the UI from agent runs.
 - [x] Support for more complex agent workflows (e.g. `GroupChat` and `Sequential` workflows).
 - [x] Improved user experience (e.g., streaming intermediate model output, better summarization of agent responses, etc).